South Park, Houston: Education

-Primary and secondary schools
+Elementary schools, Middle schools, and High schools

 Public schools

 Original owners of the property which is now known as Candy Stripe Academy were Frank and Joyce Gonzales.
 The original structure has been demolished and the new building now faces Martin Luther King Blvd (Formally Southpark Blvd).

 South Park children are zoned to schools in the Houston Independent School District.
 The community is within Trustee District IV, represented by Paula M. Harris as of 2008.

 Elementary schools serving sections of South Park include Alcott, Bastian, and Kelso.
 All residents of the South Park subdivision are zoned to Attucks Middle School.
 Residents east of Martin Luther King Boulevard are zoned to Sterling High School while other residents are zoned to Worthing High School.
 The Jones Futures Academy, formerly Jones High School, is an alternative secondary school in South Park.

 Sterling, Worthing, and Jones serve the larger South Park area.
 In 2007 a study determined that 60% of the entering first year classes at Jones and Sterling advanced to their fourth year, and a portion of those students graduated.
 Because of this, the Associated Press and Johns Hopkins University labeled Jones and Sterling "dropout factories."
 The study stated that over half of the high school students zoned to Jones and Worthing instead chose to attend other HISD schools.

 Kandy Stripe Academy, an early education to 8th grade HISD-affiliated charter school, is in the subdivision.
 Jesse Jackson Academy, a state charter school, is located north of South Park, inside the 610 Loop.

 On Thursday March 13, 2014, the HISD board voted 6-3 to keep the Jones campus open and convert it into an alternative career readiness school for students throughout HISD.
 At that time Jones was no longer be a zoned school, and its athletics programs were discontinued.
 Residents east of Martin Luther King Boulevard were rezoned to Sterling, and residents west of MLK were rezoned to Worthing, both for the 2014-2015 school year.